 - Disordered Eating & Body Image concerns

-Consultation Services: In addition to workshops and presentations, Counseling and Testing Center staff are often called upon to consult with faculty or other university professionals about the psychological and academic well-being of students.
-Whether responding to concerns about individual students in a psychological crisis, speaking to a group of students after the loss or assault of one of their peers, or simply being available following a more public crisis or trauma, the Counseling and Testing Center staff are available to assist the campus community.
+Consultation Services: In addition to workshops and presentations, CTC staff are often called upon to consult with faculty or other university professionals about the psychological and academic well-being of students.
+Whether responding to concerns about individual students in a psychological crisis, speaking to a group of students after the loss or assault of one of their peers, or simply being available following a more public crisis or trauma, the CTC staff are available to assist the campus community.